 Fiduciary Funds report on net assets and changes in net assets.
-The School District's fiduciary funds consist of agency funds.
+The School District's fiduciary funds consist of agency funds used to account for student activities.
 Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.